14. SEGMENT REPORTING

 The accounting principles applied at the reportable segment level in determining the segment measure of profit or loss are the same as those applied at the consolidated financial statement level.
 Sales and transfers between operating segments are accounted for at market-based transaction prices and are eliminated in consolidation.

-Our U.S. operations include a facility in Alabama (primarily the distribution to customers of the bulk of our products and the light manufacturing of our chemical, wovens, reflective, and fire products) and facilities in Arizona, California and Iowa (fire services).
-The Company also maintains one manufacturing facility in China (primarily disposable and chemical suit production), a manufacturing facility in Mexico (primarily disposable, reflective, fire and chemical suit production), a manufacturing facility in Vietnam (primarily disposable production), a manufacturing facility in Argentina (primarily wovens production), a manufacturing facility in Romania (boots), a manufacturing facility in New Zealand (helmets) and two small manufacturing facilities in India (primarily disposable and wovens production).
+Our US operations include a facility in Alabama (primarily the distribution to customers of the bulk of our products and the light manufacturing of our chemical, wovens, reflective, and fire products) and facilities in Iowa and Arkansas (fire services).
+The Company also maintains one manufacturing facility in China (primarily disposable and chemical suit production), a manufacturing facility in Mexico (primarily disposable, reflective, fire and chemical suit production), a manufacturing facility in Vietnam (primarily disposable production), a manufacturing in Argentina (primarily wovens and production), a manufacturing facility in Romania (boots), a manufacturing facility in New Zealand (helmets) and two small manufacturing facilities in India.
 Our China and Vietnam facilities produce a significant portion of the Company’s products.
-We evaluate the performance of these entities based on gross profit, which is defined as net sales less cost of goods sold, and operating income (loss), which is defined as income before income taxes, interest expense and other income and expenses.
-We have sales forces in the U.S., Canada, Mexico, Europe, Latin America, India, Russia, Kazakhstan, Australia, New Zealand and China, which sell and distribute products shipped from the U.S., Mexico, China, Vietnam or India.
+We evaluate the performance of these entities based on gross profit which is defined as net sales less cost of goods sold, and operating profit, which is defined as income before income taxes, interest expense and other income and expenses.
+We have sales forces in the USA, Canada, Mexico, Europe, Latin America, India, Russia, Kazakhstan, Australia, New Zealand and China, which sell and distribute products shipped from the United States, Mexico, China, Vietnam or India.
+The table below represents information about reportable segments for the years noted therein:

 Year Ended January 31,